bskaplou/qmk_companion_app/README.md

 Companion applicaton should work only with keyboards with firmware compiled with module companion_hid from here https://github.com/bskaplou/qmk_modules

+QMK/Vial firmware compilation skill required to make it work.

 ## MacOSX

 Configuration might be updated in file $HOME/Library/Preferences/QmkLayoutWidget/configuration.json after the first launch.